 Registration is open!
 Start an application here.

-The other camps are all full day (9:00-4:00) camps with snacks and lunch provided.
-These camps are possible due to generous support from the National Youth Science Foundation so there is no tuition for these.
-If you get into one of these camps we will email you and ask for a $25 registration fee due within 2 weeks of the email to hold your child’s seat.
+These camps are all full-day (9:00-4:00) with snacks and lunch provided.
+While there is no fee to attend camp, we do ask for a $25 registration fee due within 2 weeks of registration to hold the spot.

-During registration for these camps please rank your children’s camp picks (we will try to give top pick, but these are first come/first served so this may not always be possible).
-Typically we give two full scholarships per child and if there are remaining seats after our May 16th deadline, we may award additional camps.
+During registration for these camps please rank your children’s camp picks (we will try to give top picks, but these are first come/first served so this may not always be possible).

 June 5-9, 2023

 Love building with LEGOs and learning LEGO robotics?
-Then join this camp for open play, daily building challenges, and learn about coding and robotics.
+If so, then we welcome you to join this camp for open play, daily building challenges, and to learn about coding and robotics.
 You will also make an adventure movie from your LEGO builds with stop motion animation.
-Leader educator will be Jordan Holman, who is now in his 5th year of teaching our LEGO camps.
+Lead educator will be Jordan Holman, who is now in his 5th year of teaching our LEGO camps.

 Animal Colors and Patterns